stasm/spec/webapp-langpacks.markdown

     }

-For each app, each resource form the langpack (from the corresponding `basepath` directory) is also saved in the DB, keyed by the app it belongs to and the resource path.
+For each app, each resource form the langpack (from the corresponding `basepath` directory) is also saved in the DB, keyed by the app it belongs to, language code, app version and and the resource path.

-    resource,app://email.gaiamobile.org/manifest.webapp,2.2,locales/email.de.properties: "foo=Foo\nbar=Bar"
+    resource,app://email.gaiamobile.org/manifest.webapp,de,2.2,locales/email.de.properties: "foo=Foo\nbar=Bar"

   1. This requires a way to get the list of all files in the langpacks implicitly.
 See question #2 in the previous section about providing the